spetz/graphql-sample/README.md

 ```
 npm install
-npm install yarn - g
+npm install yarn -g
 yarn start
 dotnet restore
 dotnet run
 ```

-Open the web browser and navigate to the URL: [localhost:5000](localhost:5000) and you shall see the GraphiQL UI :).
+Open the web browser and navigate to the URL: [http://localhost:5000](http://localhost:5000) and you shall see the GraphiQL UI :).

 ## Sample query: